Ernest Stewart Roberts

-Ernest Stewart Roberts (11 April 1847 – 16 June 1912) was born in Swineshead, Lincolnshire; a classicist and academic administrator.
+Ernest Stewart Roberts (11 April 1847 – 16 June 1912) was a classicist and academic administrator.
 He served as master of Gonville and Caius College, Cambridge and vice-chancellor of the University of Cambridge (1906-1908).

+Career

-He was admitted to Caius in 1865, elected fellow in 1870 then senior tutor.
-He was elected president in 1894 and master in 1903.
-He was involved in the foundation of the college magazine, The Caian, and the college mission at Battersea and in the organisation of the college rifle corps and boat club.
+Roberts was born in Swineshead, Lincolnshire, the son of Dr. S. B. Roberts.
+He was admitted to Caius in 1865, graduated BA in 1869, and was elected fellow in 1870 then senior tutor in 1885.
+He was elected president of the fellows in 1894 and master in February 1903.
+He was involved in the foundation of the college magazine, The Caian, and the college mission at Battersea and in the organisation of the college boat club.
+He served as major of the University Volunteers from 1886 to 1889 and lieutenant-colonel from 1889 to 1896.

 He was also ordained deacon in 1877 and priest in 1879; Roberts was a college lecturer in classics, a Cambridge University lecturer in comparative philology and one of the significant influences on the study of epigraphy.

 He is described in a memoir as being uninterested in "passing political problems...
 The clash of parties was distasteful to his temperament...
 He became more conservative and more reserved about political subjects as he grew older, and some of his earlier opinions were changed".

+Roberts married in 1886 Mary Harper, daughter of Dr. Daniel Harper, Principal of Jesus College, Oxford.

 He died in Cambridge and was buried at the Parish of the Ascension Burial Ground in Cambridge.